 All applications must include the following:

 Answers to many commonly-asked questions about admissions procedures (e.g. submitting scores, TOEFL requirements, and many others) can be found via the Graduate School's online help system.
 (For example, type "GRE" or "TOEFL" in the question box on that page.)
+We also have a page of Frequently Asked Questions about admissions.
 If your question isn't answered there, please feel free to email us.

 Ideally, all supporting documentation should be sent electronically to the NC State Graduate School via the online application system.
 Following admission, official copies of transcripts should be sent to the NC State Graduate School, at the following address:

 Graduate School, Admissions Office

 North Carolina State University